thomaspsgunther/basic-social-network/README.md

 Remember to create a `.env` file based on `.env.example` and adjust it for your own environment.

 To run the frontend, first execute the command `npm install` to install the project's dependencies.
-Once that's done, make sure you have an android emulator installed and running, then execute the command `npx expo run:android` to run the project on the currently running emulator.
+Once that's done, make sure you have an android emulator installed and running, then execute the command `npx expo start --android` to run the project on the currently running emulator.

 ## Português